Quantify the value of Netskope One SSE – Get the 2024 Forrester Total Economic Impact™ study

 • Mobile devices

-While these hybrid work trends have benefited users and brought new levels of flexibility to IT, they have also reduced the ability of security teams to control and secure access to data and network resources and prevent malicious attacks against company security.
-This security model brings this control back, tightening up security in the face of a dissolving network perimeter.
+While these hybrid work trends benefit users and bring new levels of flexibility to IT, they also reduce the ability of security teams to control and secure access to data and network resources and prevent malicious attacks against company security.
+This model brings control back, tightening up security in the face of a dissolving network perimeter.

-Under a ZT model, think of your network and data infrastructure as a building full of rooms with locked doors.
-Each lock has its own individual key and you only grant users access only to the room with assets that they need and nothing else.
+Under a Zero Trust model, think of your network and data infrastructure as a building full of rooms with locked doors.
+Each lock has its own individual key, and you only grant users access only to the room with assets that they need and nothing else.

 What are the Types of Zero Trust? link link